mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/ropebridge/index.rst

   state space generation.
 Also, a trace is written to file for the first 20 occurrences of this action.
 Properties A and B can now be checked by observing the output messages.
-Moreover, the trace for property A can be printed by passing the corresponding trace file name as an argument to the :ref:`tracepp` command, e.g.::
+Moreover, the trace for property A can be printed by passing the corresponding trace file name as an argument to the :ref:`tool-tracepp` command, e.g.::

   $ tracepp file.trc